Lumbar Spinal Stenosis Bootcamp Ottawa

-Currently there is no cure, although some patients can benefit from surgical intervention.
-However, most patients do not opt for surgery or do not qualify as it is too risky due to their advanced age or health history.
-As the disease is progressive, even positive surgical results can diminish over time.
+Although there is currently no known cure, some patients have experienced benefit from surgical intervention.
+However, most patients will not forego the surgery as they are unqualified, or it is too risky due to their advanced age or health history.
+As the disease is progressive, even positive surgical results may diminish over time.

 The Lumbar Spinal Stenosis Bootcamp was developed by Dr. Carlo Ammendolia, D.C., Ph.D. at Toronto’s Mount Sinai hospital.
-Dr. Ammendolia is a world renown researcher in the non-surgical treatment of degenerative lumbar spinal stenosis.
-This research-backed program is shown to benefit patients who are unable to walk longer than 25 minutes due to pain.
+Dr. Ammendolia is a world renown researcher in the non-surgical treatment of degenerative Lumbar Spinal Stenosis.
+This research-based program has significant benefits to patients who are unable to walk longer than 5-25 minutes due to severe pain.

 The primary outcome is increased mobility, as measured with a weekly pedometer step test.
-Results show that patients are able to double, triple, and even quadruple the number of steps they can take before they must rest.
+Results show that patients can significantly increase the number of steps they can take before they must rest.
 The patient can take control of their condition by learning to live more effectively with Lumbar Spinal Stenosis through self-management strategies.